pinot-contrib/pinot-docs/basics/indexing/range-index.md

 }
 ```

-Range index is supported for both dictionary and raw-encoded columns.
+Range index is supported for dictionary encoded columns of any type as well as raw encoded columns of a numeric type.
+Note that the range index can also be used on a dictionary encoded time column using `STRING` type, since Pinot only supports datetime formats that are in lexicographical order.

 {% hint style="info" %}
 A good thumb rule is to use a range index when you want to apply range predicates on metric columns that have a very large number of unique values.
 This is because using an inverted index for such columns will create a very large index that is inefficient in terms of storage and performance.